UnvsCom/Wallets/README.md

 With that being said our download files/folders sometimes provide false Windows Defender virus alerts due to them containing a **Coin Miner**

-When this occurs Windows can either refuse to install the Wallet or even fully refuse to allow a download of the tar.gz or installion file.
+When this occurs Windows can either refuse to install the Wallet or even fully refuse to allow a download of the tar.gz or installation file.

 If you believe that a file you downloaded is genuine, you can bypass the **“Operation did not complete successfully because the file contains a virus”** warning.
 To do this, you’ll have to temporarily disable Windows Defender, and open the file while it’s turned off.